 - Journalist, Author, Radio personality, TV Personality, Presenter, Actor, Film Producer

 What is Wendy Williams' Net Worth?

-Wendy Williams Net Worth: Wendy Williams is an American television host, businesswoman, media personality and author who has a net worth of $40 million.
-She is perhaps best known for being the host of the nationally syndicated television talk show "The Wendy Williams Show" since 2008.
+Wendy Williams is an American television host, businesswoman, media personality and author who has a net worth of $20 million.
+She is best known for being the host of the nationally syndicated television talk show "The Wendy Williams Show" from 2008 to 2022.

 Her show was eventually syndicated across the country.
 Her frank and honest discussions about her personal struggles with miscarriages, former drug addiction, and her breast enhancement surgery helped grow her popularity, and she helped the station move from 14th place to 2nd place in ratings.
 In 2001, she returned to NYC for a full-time syndicated 4-hour time slot on WBLS.
 Williams most notably had a wild interview with Whitney Houston that catapulted Wendy to fame in her radio career.
 Wendy left the radio show in 2009 to focus on a career in television.
 By then, she had been inducted into the National Radio Hall of Fame.

-The Windy Williams Show: Today, Wendy is most famous for being the host of the popular syndicated television show, "The Wendy Williams Show".
+Today, Wendy is most famous for being the host of the popular syndicated television show, "The Wendy Williams Show."

 In 2014, Williams went on a comedy tour performing standup around the country.
 In 2015, she launched the 12-city comedy tour The Wendy Williams Sit Down Tour: Too Real for Standup.